Shopify/hydrogen/templates/skeleton/README.md

 Run [`npx shopify hydrogen link`](https://shopify.dev/docs/custom-storefronts/hydrogen/cli#link) or [`npx shopify hydrogen env pull`](https://shopify.dev/docs/custom-storefronts/hydrogen/cli#env-pull) to link this app to your own test shop.

-Alternatly, the values of the required environment varaibles "PUBLIC_CUSTOMER_ACCOUNT_API_CLIENT_ID" and "PUBLIC_CUSTOMER_ACCOUNT_API_URL" can be found in customer account api settings in the Hydrogen admin channel.
+Alternately, the values of the required environment variables "PUBLIC_CUSTOMER_ACCOUNT_API_CLIENT_ID" and "PUBLIC_CUSTOMER_ACCOUNT_API_URL" can be found in customer account api settings in the Hydrogen admin channel.

-🗒️ Note that mock.shop doesn't supply these variables automatically.
+🗒️ Note that mock.shop doesn't supply these variables automatically and your own test shop is required for using Customer Account API

+🗒️ B2B features such as contextual pricing is not available in SF API with Customer Account API login.
+If you require this feature, we suggest using the [legacy-customer-account-flow](https://github.com/Shopify/hydrogen/tree/main/examples/legacy-customer-account-flow).
+This feature aim to be released for 2024-04.